poshaw/k8s-debian/README.md

 ============
 set up debian on a fresh debian 11 server

+# Warning: This is a work in progress and should not be used in production!

 # Prerequisits
 * fresh install of debian 11 server
 * no swap on your servers